-The importance of a legal documents should never be underestimated, specially a court summons or citation.
+The importance of legal documents should never be underestimated, specially a court summons or citation.
 How it is served is responsible for the commencement of all lawsuits in Illinois and everywhere else in the nation.
-Attorneys who have a summons or citation issued by a court depend upon private process servers to properly execute the delivery and service of the summons or citation.
+Attorneys who have a summons or citation issued by a court depend upon private Process Servers to properly execute the delivery and service of the summons or citation.
 Service of a summons or citation is what establishes jurisdiction of the court over the defendant and or respondent.

-Types of Summonses or Citations Process Servers in Illinois IL Serve
+Types of Summonses or Citations Process Servers in Illinois Serve

 A divorce summons is served on a person involved in a legal proceeding for divorce.
 Legal action may be in progress against the person In the former case, the summons will typically announce to the person to whom it is directed that a legal proceeding has been started against that person, and that a case has been initiated in the issuing court

 A Summons and Complaint to be Served in Illinois

 The Summons and Complaint is the most popular service provided in Illinois.
 Each day there are tens of thousands of summons and complaint filed throughout America.
 These filings are the beginning of the legal process involving people and business who are involved in a legal battle.
 The summons and complaint must be served properly, on time and proper filing of the service affidavit or proof is essential to move the case along.

 A Illinois citation is also issued by a court that compels a defendant is a civil lawsuit to respond and or answer the complaint or petition that accompanies it.